plkmo/NLP_Toolkit/README.md

 4. Machine Translation

 ## 1) Classification
 The goal of classification is to segregate documents into appropriate classes based on their text content.
-Currently, the classification toolkit uses text-based Graph Convolution Networks (GCN) and Bidirectional Encoder Representations from Transformers (BERT).
+Currently, the classification toolkit uses the following models:
+1. Text-based Graph Convolution Networks (GCN)
+2. Bidirectional Encoder Representations from Transformers (BERT)
+3. XLNet

 ### Format of datasets files
 The training data (default: train.csv) should be formatted into two columns “text” and “label” respectively, with rows being the documents index. “text” contains the raw text and “label” contains the corresponding label (integers 0, 1, 2… depending on the number of classes)